rcky844/knowledge-handbook/Biology/Botany/Gas exchange and transpiration/Transport of substances.md

 ##### Ringing experiment
 > **TODO**: This part is currently in consideration for addition for the following reason:
-> *The experiment could be used to demonstrate the position of the vasculat tissues.*
+> *The experiment could be used to demonstrate the position of the vascular tissues.*

 #### See also
 - [[Nutrition in plants]]